 A man’s girlfriend tries to sell one of his guns, and he handcuffs her in punishment.
-It doesn’t work out well as police are called.
+However, it doesn’t work out well as someone calls police.
 Can we resolve the matter for him favourably?

-DJ – Successful outcome for client charged with possession of prohibited firearm
+DJ: Good outcome for charges of possession of prohibited firearm

 Key terms: possess a prohibited firearm – not keep prohibited firearm safely – guilty plea – sentencing submissions

-DW – Man charged with drug and firearm charges in the Northern Territory
+DW: Man faces drug and firearm offences in Northern Territory

 A man was charged with supply prohibited drug and firearm offences after a police search of his Northern Territory home.
 The defence negotiated with the prosecution to have the drug charges withdrawn if the client entered a plea of guilty to the firearm charges.
 We assisted him in the preparation of testimonials of his sentencing hearing.

 Key terms: supply prohibited drug – firearm charges – Northern Territory case

 NZK was charged with firing a firearm in a public place and an attempted break and enter.
 After pleading guilty to both offences, we represented NZK in their sentencing hearing.
 The judge formed a favourable opinion of NZK’s remorse and prospects of rehabilitation after our comprehensive submissions.
 NZK got a relatively short sentence, given the objective seriousness of the offences.

 Key terms: firearm in public place – attempted break and enter – guilty plea – sentencing hearing

 XP – Firearms Offence: Successful representations means not guilty verdict